Oleg-algebra/DataScienceCapstoneProject/README.md

 # DataScienceCapstoneProject

-Practice project for data science certificate
+Practice project for data science certificate.
+It was fun))